Detained Since: November 4, 2016.

 Charges: Carrying out “terrorist propaganda.”

-Sentence: Four years and eight months for "carrying out terrorist propaganda."
-He faces up to 142 years in prison on other charges.
+Sentence: Four years and eight months for "carrying out terrorist propaganda" (September 7, 2018).

 Advocate: Rep. Jamie Raskin (D-MD)

 The European Court of Human Rights (ECHR) is set to hear Turkey’s appeal on the detention of Selahattin Demirtaş.
-The ECHR will reevaluate its ruling last fall that Mr. Demirtaş should be released, as his detention had exceeded a “reasonable period" (March 19, 2019, Hurriyet).
+The ECHR will reevaluate its ruling in the fall of 2018 that Mr. Demirtaş should be released, as his detention had exceeded a “reasonable period" (March 19, 2019, Hurriyet).

 In an Op-Ed for the Washington Post, Selahattin Demirtaș discused the HDP's electoral successes in Turkey's recent municipal elections and presented his vision for building inclusive peace and democracy in Turkey (April 19, 2019, Washington Post).